BCIT-BAJA/BCIT-BAJA-DAQ/README.md

 There consists of 2 parts of this project.

-**PART B** the amplification of the (-15-15mV) to (0-3.0V) analog strain gauge signal which is then routed to
+**PART B** the amplification of the (-15-15mV) analog strain signal to (0-3.0V) which is then routed to

-**PART A**, the collection of the 8 conditioned analog signals which is then transmitted and received over a 900MHz antenna
+**PART A**, which collects the 8 conditioned analog signals and is transmitted/received over a 900MHz antenna